Battle for Königshügel: Battle

 The goal for the Austrians had already been achieved.
 However, Major General Gondrecourt immediately recognized that the village could only be secured by taking Königshügel on the opposite side.
 The Danes defended the town fiercely, by using skilled rifle fire and fixed bayonets, in order to push the Austrians back.
 But at 2:30 p.m.
 Königshügel was in Austrian hands.
 While a Jäger battalion remained in Königshügel, the remaining battalions pursued the Danes back into the opposite valley.
-The Austrians suffered heavy losses, as they were now being fired at by the guns from the Dannevirke, so they fell back to Königshügel, which they began arming with heavy artillery.
+The Austrians suffered heavy losses, as they were now being fired at by the guns from the Danevirke, so they fell back to Königshügel, which they began arming with heavy artillery.

-The capture of Königshügel was strategically important, as its prominent location provided an insight into the entire Dannevirke position.
+The capture of Königshügel was strategically important, as its prominent location provided an insight into the entire Danevirke position.
 When Königshügel was taken, an Austrian battalion crossed the railway line on the left wing to attack Jagel.
 At 3:00 p.m. the remaining Danish forces were met there.
 The Danes were quickly pushed back with a bayonet charge on Klosterkrug.
 The advance could initially be stopped by the Danish cannons, but when an Austrian Jäger battalion attacked the Danish left flank, it forced the Danes to withdraw back into the Dannevirke.
 By 4:00 p.m. the fighting had ended.

 Aftermath

 Theodor Fontane remembered the Austrian units in the Austro-Prussian War during the Battle of Podol:

-Podol was occupied by the Poschacher brigade, the so-called“ iron brigade ”(consisting of the Martini and King of Prussia regiments and the 18th Jäger Battalion); it was the same brigade that stormed the Königshügel in the Schleswig war and, by taking away this dominant position, made a major contribution to the conquest of the Danes.
+Podol was occupied by the Poschacher brigade, the so-called "iron brigade" (consisting of the Martini and King of Prussia regiments and the 18th Jäger Battalion); it was the same brigade that stormed Königshügel in the Schleswig War and, by taking away this dominant position, made a major contribution to the conquest of the Danes.